-Working as a personal assistant for many years, I have seen managers leave work to the last minutes a countless number of times.
+Working as a personal assistant for many years, I have seen managers leave work to the last-minute a countless number of times.

 Understand there are consequences if you don’t meet your deadline

-Unfortunately as a PA I have seen people constantly miss their deadlines.
+Unfortunately as a personal assistant, I have seen people constantly miss their deadlines.

-Be professional, respect others and take pride in doing your job well and getting your work in on time.
+Be professional, respect others and take pride in doing your job well and hitting your deadlines.

 If you enjoyed this post, please share it with your friends via social media.